JuliaGeometry/VoronoiCells.jl/README.md

 For convenience, plural versions of different 2D point types are also introduced (`AbstractPoints2D`, `IndexablePoints2D` and `Points2D`).

-The main function is `corners` that returns the corners of the Voronoi cells for a vector of `IndexablePoint2D`s:
+The main function is `corners` that returns the vertices of the Voronoi cells for a vector of `IndexablePoint2D`s:

 ```julia
 pts = [IndexablePoint2D(1.0+rand(), 1.0+rand(), n) for n=1:10]